dashbitco/broadway/guides/examples/Apache Kafka.md

 In case you don't have Kafka installed yet, please follow the instructions on Kafka's [Quickstart](https://kafka.apache.org/quickstart) for a clean installation.
-After initializing Kafka, you can crate a new stream by running:
+After initializing Kafka, you can create a new stream by running:

     kafka-topics --create --zookeeper localhost:2181 --partitions 3 --topic test